gabrielfalcao/HTTPretty/README.md

 # Installing

-Since you are interested in HTTPretty you should also be insterested in speeding up your build.
+Since you are interested in HTTPretty you should also be interested in speeding up your build.
 Replace `pip` with [`curdling`](http://clarete.github.io/curdling/) and see your build running a lot faster.

 You can use curdling to install not only HTTPretty but every dependency in your project and see the speed gains.